 Located in Edmonton’s River Valley, you’ll find the Muttart Conservatory at 9626-96a Street NW.
 Centrally located in the city, it is extremely close to downtown Edmonton and right near the Muttart LRT Station (making it an easy stop on public transportation).
 The conservatory is just south of the North Saskatchewan River and the new Tawatinâ Bridge in the Cloverdale neighbourhood.

 There is free parking at the Muttart Conservatory.
 There is a large, paved parking lot just outside the conservatory, so you shouldn’t have a problem finding a spot, even at the busiest of times.

-The Muttart Conservatory is open every day from 10 am until 5 pm, except on Wednesdays and Thursdays, when it stays open until 9 pm.
+The Muttart Conservatory is open every day from 10 am until 5 pm, except on Wednesdays and Thursdays when it stays open until 9 pm.
 Wednesdays from 5 pm until 9 pm are for adults only.
-Make sure to check the conservatory’s website for any special events that may mean it is closed; for example, it is always closed on Christmas Day.
+Make sure to check their website for any special events that may mean it is closed; for example, it is always closed on Christmas Day.

 The Muttart Conservatory is open all year round, even in winter, although some of the outdoor gardens are obviously seasonal due to snow.